 On the day of shooting mainly the both main actors Damian Hardung and Max von der Groeben were in action.
 The railway line in the Wiehl valley was the ideal set for this scene.
 As the storyline reflects the 1980s a matching train was required.
 Railway operator Andreas Voll from Wiehl could help out here.
-One of his large diesel locomotives arranged in an exemplary manner in the style of the 80s was an impressive subject for this shooting.
+One of his large diesel locomotives presented in an exemplary manner in the style of the 80s was an impressive subject for this shooting.

-Gerhard Mansel of the 'Society For The Preservation Of The Wiehl Valley Railway' was responsible for the coordination of the safety issues between the rail operations and the film crew: "This was indeed a very interesting day on the Wiehl valley railway line!"
+Gerhard Mansel of the 'Society For The Preservation Of The Wiehl Valley Railway' was responsible for the co-ordination of the safety issues between the rail operations and the film crew: "This was indeed a very interesting day on the Wiehl Valley Railway line!"

 Cinema release of the film is scheduled for early December 2019